How much life insurance do I need?

 After all, when you’re gone, there’s going to be a giant you-sized hole in their lives.
 They will have lost a parent, a spouse, a sibling, a child… bummer is an understatement.

-It’s natural to think that with a multi-million dollar insurance policy, if you die, at least your family will never have to worry about money for the rest of their lives.
+It’s natural to think that with a multi-million dollar term life insurance policy, if you die, at least your family will never have to worry about money for the rest of their lives.
 So choosing a life insurance coverage amount should be a no-brainer right?
 The higher, the better!

 On the flip side of that coin, you don’t want to pick too little life insurance coverage and 20 years down the road, should you die unexpectedly, your dependents might end up receiving just enough to cover your funeral expenses.
 Our survey for Life Insurance Trends for 2019 has shown that Canadians are underinsured.